samhiq/samhiq_insta/README.md

 **Disclaimer: 🚨 We are not responsible for any misuse of this tool.
 Use it responsibly and ethically.**

-## Introduction
+## 🚀 Introduction

-SamInsta is a powerful tool designed for educational purposes to demonstrate potential security vulnerabilities in Instagram accounts.
-It allows users to test password strength through simulated bruteforce attacks.
+SamInsta is a robust tool crafted for educational exploration, revealing potential security loopholes in Instagram accounts.
+Unleash the power to assess password strength through simulated bruteforce attacks.

-### Disclaimer
+### ⚠️ Disclaimer

-This tool should only be used for ethical and educational purposes.
-Unauthorized access to accounts is illegal and unethical.
-Respect privacy and adhere to ethical standards.
+This tool serves purely educational and ethical purposes.
+Unauthorized account access is both illegal and unethical.
+Uphold privacy standards and adhere to ethical guidelines.

-## Requirements
+## 🛠️ Requirements

 - 🐍 Python v3
 - 🔒 Tor

-## Installation
+## 🔧 Installation

-To use SamInsta, ensure you have Python v3 and Tor installed.
+Ensure you have Python v3 and Tor installed to harness the capabilities of SamInsta.

-## Usage
+## 🚀 Usage

-To run SamInsta, execute the following command:
+Execute the following command to run SamInsta:

 ```
 python3 instagram.py <username> <wordlist> -m <mode>